k98kurz/sqloquent/readme.md

 # Sqloquent

-This is a SQL ORM system with included bindings for sqlite.
-Loosely inspired by Eloquent.
+This is a SQL library with included bindings for sqlite.
+Inspired by Laravel and in particular Eloquent.

 ## Overview